isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 ![dependence_plot](https://user-images.githubusercontent.com/71438259/215242406-e04ae3fa-f61b-4516-8ed8-f2a4a5987ef1.png)

-In addition, dependence plots such as the one illustrated above allow us to focus on one particular feature and visualize interactions between features.
-In the plot above, we see the interaction between 'PCR_MEDIAN' and 'AGE_ABOVE65' and
+In addition, dependence plots such as the one illustrated above allow us to focus on a particular feature and visualize interactions between features.
+In the plot above, we see the interaction between 'PCR_MEDIAN' and 'AGE_ABOVE65' and their relationships with 'PCR_MEDIAN' shap values.